 10 meaningful ways to support a foster familyGO Project

-You can always start here.
-A hot meal can bring a whole lot of comfort, even in the midst of a whole lot of chaos.
-You can serve a family by delivering a hot meal, assembling a few freezer meals or packing a basket of full of yummy snacks.
-Everyone’s schedule and abilities are different, so don’t feel pressure to be the next Rachel Ray — show up in the right moment with a mocha latte for a foster parent with a new infant placement, and they just might do a happy dance!
+Seriously, who doesn’t love food?
+Prepare dinner for a family, stock their freezer with meals, or pack a basket full of yummy snacks.
+Everyone’s schedule and abilities are different, so don’t feel pressure to be the next Rachel Ray – simply show up in the right moment.
+Even a simple coffee for a foster parent with a new placement could be just the boost they need.

 Consider taking #1 to the next level and making sure the family has a steady stream of yummy support coming their way.
 This is especially important in the first couple of weeks after a new placement arrives.
-MealTrain.com and MealBaby.com are just two of the many websites available to make this process efficient and helpful for a family that deserves a little extra love.
+MealTrain.com is just one of the many websites available to make this process efficient and helpful for a family that deserves a little extra love.

-When an infant, toddler or teenager arrives to a new foster home, this time can be loaded with different kinds of emotions for everyone involved.
-Help the parents, and possibly their own biological children, welcome the child into their home.
+When an infant, toddler, or teenager arrives to a new foster home, this time can be loaded with different kinds of emotions for everyone involved.
+Help the foster parents, as well as their own biological children, welcome the child into their home.
 Talk with the foster parents about how you can help with the transition.
 You could deliver a gift or activity that the family could enjoy together that first evening or week.
-Depending on your relationship, you might bring over some ice cream and initiate a game night.
-Maybe you could help the family create a new tradition by joining them for a monthly neighbor and family night!

 This is a big one.
-Foster parenthood (and parenthood in general), and the busyness and complexity that comes with it, can often leave foster parents feeling isolated or unknown.
+Foster parenthood (and parenthood in general), and the busyness and complexity that comes with it, can often leave foster parents feeling isolated or overwhelmed.
 Regularly and proactively check in with your friends to see how they’re doing.
-Grieve with them.
 Laugh with them.
+Cry with them.
 Pray with them.
-Finally, try not to give unsolicited advice; be with them and listen.
+Finally, try not to give unsolicited advice; just be with them and listen.

 You can bless a family by simply letting them know you’re available to help with day-to-day chores and errands.
-Then follow through!
 Most foster families feel awkward asking for specific needs but would gladly accept help with household tasks.

 Say: “I’d like to mow your lawn this week.
 What day works best?”
 Then follow through.

-Ask: “Could I help with your laundry this week?
-I will pick it up on Thursday and bring it back clean and folded on Friday.”
+Ask: “Could I help with your grocery shopping this week?
+Send me your list and I will pick up and deliver what you need.”
 Then follow through.

-8. Invite the whole family over for dinner or playdate
+8. Invite the whole family over for dinner or a playdate

-Sometimes you need to get out of the house!
-Gift the family a day pass to a nearby water park or activity center.
+Foster families and kids in care enjoy the same activities that you do!
+Gift them a day pass to a nearby water park or activity center.
 Offer them a membership to the zoo or the city pool.
 This could be such a fun and unexpected way to brighten up life for a family — and could be a great choice for a family in your church or neighborhood you don’t know as well but want to serve.